Navreh Mavas: Sacred Eve of Navreh in KashmirDate (2026), Meaning, and Traditions

 What is Navreh Mavas?

-Navreh Mavas is the contemplative eve of the Kashmiri New Year, Navreh, observed mainly by Kashmiri Pandits in Kashmir.
-It marks the transition from the closing lunar cycle to a renewed spiritual and cultural beginning.
+Navreh Mavas is the contemplative eve of Navreh, the Kashmiri New Year, observed especially among Kashmiri Pandits.
+It marks the transition from the closing lunar cycle toward a renewed spiritual and cultural beginning.